nginx/unit-docs/source/configuration.rst

        }
    }

-Each target is an object that specifies :samp:`root` and can define :samp:`index` or :samp:`script` just like a regular application does.
-Targets can be used by the :samp:`pass` options in listeners and routes to serve
+Each target is an object
+that specifies :samp:`root`
+and can define :samp:`index` or :samp:`script`
+just like a regular app does.
+Targets can be used by the :samp:`pass` options in listeners and routes to serve requests:
-requests:

 .. code-block:: json